-Or, sadly, many men take their own lives because of the huge amount of pressure to be a man, and having few ways to actually be one and not being able to talk about this pressure (or any of their feelings) with other people.
+Or, sadly, many men take their own lives because of the huge amount of pressure to be a man, and having few ways to actually be one.
+Especially if they can’t talk about this pressure with other people.

 Talking About It (Code word = Doughnut)

 So although some men are able to be a man and be okay, there are many men who struggle with the pressure to be a man and take this out on themselves or on others.
 Maybe talking about this is the way forward – even though this is breaking the most important rule.

 There are ways that men can show their feelings but often it can feel like there aren’t many opportunities.
 Like it often feels acceptable for men to show that they are feeling angry by being aggressive but that can be super scary to other people.
 Often men think that they can really only talk to romantic or sexual partners about their feelings.
 But then who do they talk to about their feelings if their relationship breaks up?

 What we could all do is to find ways for men to feel okay to talk about themselves, about their feelings and about the pressure to be a man.

 If you’re a man and you have a friend or family member that is a man, you might have had times where you can actually talk about this kind of stuff.
 It might be possible to do it pretty openly, if you both trust that you aren’t going to take the piss or tell everyone.
 Sometimes it’s in a code, like talking about other people or talking about hypothetical situations.
 It might be sharing an amazing moment together that doesn’t involve talking at all.
 Guys do often share their feelings – but they might not talk about it after.